-Genealogy has become a very much popular hobby within recent years.
+Genealogy has become a very much popular hobby in recent years.
 In fact, it is the 2nd most popular pastime for Americans, (and many people worldwide).
 Why the excitement to learn about the past anyway, just why do family history research at all?

 My previous post 9 Reasons Why I Hate Genealogy did seem a bit harsh, even though I did state throughout the article that I do in fact love this wonderful hobby.

 With that said I want to show you the reasons why I do love genealogy and why you should too.

 5 Reasons Why I Love Family Tree Research:

 - It’s An Adventure